-Russell admits he is bothered by a lot of plastic surgeons out there that are making a lot of decisions for financial reasons impacting other people's lives negatively and they're doing a surgery for that reason which makes them all look bad collectively, reason plastic surgeons and cosmetic surgeons have a bad name sometimes.
+Russell admits he is bothered by a lot of plastic surgeons out there that are making a lot of decisions for financial reasons, impacting other people's lives negatively.
+They are doing surgeries for financial reasons, which makes them all look bad collectively.
+Often a reason plastic surgeons and cosmetic surgeons have a bad name sometimes.

 [22:05] Taking Calls

-Russell is in a position where he doesn't cover much call at the surrounding hospitals.
-In metropolitan areas, most hospitals require call as a stipulation of privileges for credentials.
-He doesn't have to do that, which means being allowed to use their operating rooms.
-The majority of what he does would be at a freestanding ambulatory surgery center which is a facility not attached to or affiliated with a hospital but he still has to do everything that is like a major operation they do at a hospital.
+Russell is in a position where he doesn't cover much calls at the surrounding hospitals.
+In metropolitan areas, most hospitals require being on call as a stipulation of privileges for credentials.
+Credentials means being allowed to use their operating rooms.
+He doesn't have to do that.
+The majority of what he does is at a freestanding ambulatory surgery center, which is a facility not attached to or affiliated with a hospital.
+But he still has to do everything that is like a major operation they do at a hospital.
 He also has a lower threshold for doing certain things in the hospital than some doctors do because it's cheaper to do things in an ambulatory center than it is to do at a hospital.
 He actually anticipated to take calls when he took the position he took but when he got there, he was told it wasn't necessarily expected.
-But he does stay on as a courtesy like if he's available for something thing where if he can go, he will.
+But he does stay on as a courtesy; like if he's available for something where if he can go, he will.
 So he's like “always on, but always not on.”
 This seems to work well and they like the fact he's available if he's available.
 Nevertheless, Russell describes having a symbiotic relationships with the ER, where he is available in the middle of the night if they need to call him and if they need to send a patient to his office later on for a suture removal.

 [24:35] Residency and Fellowship Training